-I am pleased to be here today to provide an update on federal agencies' efforts to address our high-risk areas on improving the management of information technology (IT) acquisitions and operations, as well as ensuring the security of federal IT.
+I am pleased to be here today to provide an update on federal agencies' efforts to address our high-risk areas on improving the management of information technology (IT) acquisitions and operations, as well as ensuring the security of federal information and IT.
 The federal government has spent billions of dollars on failed and poorly performing IT investments, which often suffered from ineffective management.
-Consequently, we added improving the management of IT acquisitions and operations to our high-risk areas for the federal government in February 2015.
-We recently noted that, while progress has been made in addressing the high-risk area of IT acquisitions and operations, significant work remains to be completed.
+Consequently, we added improving the management of IT acquisitions and operations to our high-risk areas for the federal government in February 2015.1 In February 2017, we noted that, while progress had been made in addressing the high-risk area of IT acquisitions and operations, significant work remained to be completed.2

 With regard to cybersecurity, the increasingly sophisticated threats and frequent cyber incidents underscore the continuing and urgent need for effective information security.
-Consequently, we first identified federal IT security as a government-wide high-risk area in 1997.4 Subsequently, in 2003,5 we expanded this area to include computerized systems supporting the nation's critical infrastructure and, in 2015,6 we further expanded this area to include protecting the privacy of personally
+We first identified federal information security as a government-wide high-risk area in 1997.3 Subsequently, in 2003,4 we expanded this area to include computerized systems supporting the nation's critical infrastructure and, in 2015,5 we further expanded this area to include protecting the privacy of personally identifiable information.6 We continued to identify federal information